yegor256/blog/_drafts/rate.md

 We all know what StackOverflow is but very few people (suprisingly few!) actively contribute to it.
-If your profile there is empty (or you don't have it at all) I realize that you 1) don't have any questions to ask and 2) you have nothing to answer.
+If your profile there is empty (or you don't have one) I realize that you 1) don't have any questions to ask and 2) you have nothing to answer.

-If you're not asking anything there, you are not growing.
+First, if you're not asking anything there, you are not growing.
 Your education process stopped some time ago, probably right after you got an office job.
 Or maybe you're too shy to ask?
 Or you can't describe your questions in an accurate and precise format?
 Or maybe all your questions already have answers?
 In either case, it's sad.

-If you're not answering, you simply have nothing to say.
+Second, if you're not answering, you simply have nothing to say.
 In most cases this means that you're not solving complex and unique problems.
 You're simply wiring together well-known components and collect your paychecks.